Admissions Information

 Letters of Recommendation

 Letters of recommendation should be academic in nature, and should be from persons who know you well and can speak to your scholarly habits and strengths.
 For master’s applicants, undergraduate professors with whom you work(ed) closely are good options.
 MDiv applicants should include at least one letter from someone who can speak to their ministerial/leadership capacities and experience.
-PhD applicants are encouraged to solicit letters from persons who can speak to their master’s level academic work.
+PhD applicants are encouraged to solicit letters from persons who can talk to their master’s level academic work.

 International Students